sourcegraph/handbook/content/engineering/code-intelligence/index.md

 ## Tech stack

-Most of the Code Intelligence tools and infrastructure are implemented in Go and TypeScript.
-Precise code indexers are written in a variety of languages, as needed.
-We use Postgres and SQLite for data storage.
+Precise code intelligence-specific services are written in Go and code intelligence features are added to the existing frontend service where possible.
+Sourcegraph extensions that provide code intelligence are written in TypeScript.
+We use SQLite databases to store data specific to a particular LSIF index and Postgres to store all other data.

 ## Team documentation & planning